pichayakorn/react-todo-list/README.md

 # React TODO List

-> ✨ React Project - TODO List Application by Web Dev Simplified
+✨ React Project - TODO List Application by [Web Dev Simplified](https://github.com/WebDevSimplified/react-todo-list)

 ## Available Scripts

-### npm dev
+### npm run dev

 Runs the app in the development mode.
 Open http://localhost:5173 to view it in the browser.